Lufunonyadzani/-AWS_re-Start-Labs/AWS Labs/Database/Database.md

 ## 🖥️ **Task 4: Alter the Table**

-Commands used to alter the Table:
+Alter command is used to alter the Table:

 ```bash
 ALTER TABLE world.country RENAME COLUMN Conitinent TO Continent;